codetakki/sort-same-list-poc/README.md

+# Description
+This repo is to test different ways to have two list with the same data where you can drag and drop between them

 # Vuetify (Default)

 This is the official scaffolding tool for Vuetify, designed to give you a head start in building your new Vuetify application.
 It sets up a base template with all the necessary configurations and standard directory structure, enabling you to begin development without the hassle of setting up the project from scratch.